DaviidSantos/DaviidSantos/README.md

 I'm currently improving my technical skills, studying Java, Spring and JUnit

-I'm also interested in Go and functional programming, especially OCaml.
+I'm also interested in Go and Rust

 💬 Find me on [Linkedin](https://www.linkedin.com/in/daavidpsantos/)